psalaets/clownfish/README.md

 ### options

-Returns a Hash of Symbols to values.
-This is forwarded to the second argument of Anemone.crawl.
+Returns a `Hash` of `Symbol` to values.
+This is forwarded to the second argument of `Anemone.crawl`.

 ### after_crawl

-Takes one argument, an Anemone::PageStore.
+Takes one argument, an `Anemone::PageStore`.
 Invoked once after the crawl is done.

 ### on_every_page

-Takes one argument, an Anemone::Page.
+Takes one argument, an `Anemone::Page`.
 Invoked once per page.

 ### focus_crawl

-Takes one argument, an Anemone::Page.
+Takes one argument, an `Anemone::Page`.
 Returns the links on that page that should be crawled.
 Invoked once per page.

 ### skip_links_like

-Returns a single Regexp or Array of Regexp's.
+Returns a single `Regexp` or `Array` of `Regexp`.
 Urls matching any of these will not be crawled.

 ## Contributing